AustinSteil/portfolio/README.md

-# Professional Portfolio Website for Austin Steil
+# Portfolio Website for Austin Steil

 ## Project Purpose

-This project is a personal portfolio website designed to showcase the unique, interdisciplinary professional background and talents of \[Your Name].
-The goal is to present a comprehensive, web-based resume that balances healthcare, business, and technology experience — not as a traditional software engineering portfolio, but as an executive overview of capabilities across multiple industries.
+This project is a personal portfolio website designed to showcase my unique, interdisciplinary professional background and talents as an Occupational Health Systems Expert.
+The goal is to present a comprehensive, web-based resume that balances healthcare, business, and technology experience — not as a traditional software engineering portfolio, but as an executive overview of my capabilities across multiple industries.

-This portfolio should function as an interactive online resume that highlights the following professional areas:
+This portfolio functions as an interactive online resume that highlights the following professional areas:

-* Business
+* Business Strategy & Operations
-* Technology
+* Healthcare Technology
-* Clinical Care
+* Clinical Care Experience
-* Safety Professional
+* Workplace Health & Safety
-* Leadership
+* People & Program Leadership

-Each section represents a facet of \[Your Name]'s career journey, with clear messaging around transferable skills, past experiences, and potential value in various professional opportunities.
+Each section represents a facet of my career journey, with clear messaging around transferable skills, past experiences, and potential value in various professional opportunities.

 ---

 ## Website Goals

-* Serve as a web-based version of \[Your Name]'s professional profile.
+* Serve as a web-based version of my professional profile, accessible at [austinsteil.com](https://austinsteil.com).
-* Showcase unique qualifications and intersections between clinical, business, and tech skills.
+* Showcase my unique qualifications and intersections between clinical, business, and tech skills.
-* Communicate fluency in translating real-world needs into actionable systems, whether in the field or through digital tools.
+* Communicate my fluency in translating real-world needs into actionable systems, whether in the field or through digital tools.
 * Inspire confidence in hiring managers, collaborators, or partners interested in working with a tech-savvy healthcare professional.
-* Include links or references to projects or companies (e.g. OccuHelp) where relevant.
+* Provide downloadable resume PDFs tailored to each professional area.

 ---